brainwipe/brainwipe.github.io/_posts/2017-06-21-dotnet-uri-cheatsheet.markdown

 ---
 layout: post
-title: "Examples of .NET Uri class"
+title: ".NET Uri class cheatsheet"
 date: 2017-06-21 09:00:00 +01:00
-categories: dotnet aspnet
+categories: dotnet aspnet cheatsheet
 ---
 The [Uri](https://msdn.microsoft.com/en-us/library/system.uri.aspx/) class in .NET contains methods for getting at parts of the Uri.
 In your ASP.NET MVC project you can get the current URL from within a Controller using: